Make a Map

 Sometimes journalists and politicians need background or context for a story or project they're working on, or to support or understand pending legislation.
 Having handy data from Southern California allows you to drill down into the specifics of an area from multiple topic areas.
 Remember to use the rating tools to help you think through your approach or the approach of an elected official.

 Making a map isn't as hard as you think!
 But it can have a bit of a learning curve.
-Follow our (coming soon) written instructions or watch the (soon-to-be video below) for tips.
+Follow the tips below or watch the instructional video for some guidance.

 Data for the map below comes from three places.